 Congratulations!
 You have successfully connected Home Assistant with Apple Home.

-Filter your devices
+Filter your devices with YAML

 You may find that there are a whole load of devices added to HomeKit.
 The Home Assistant integration allows you to filter these devices so that you can choose which ones appear in the Home app.